 Verdict: An excellent summer car camping tent that the kids will love.
 Buy with a footprint to provide extra durability under foot.

-For a dome-style tent, the Kaiju provides excellent height at the peak, with its pole configuration keeping the walls steep but really sturdy in windy conditions.
-The North Face have clearly drawn inspiration from their high-end expedition tents by adding loads of lightweight hooks, ties and storage pockets, and well placed storm vents on the rainfly for good ventilation.
-The 68D polyester coated fly performs excellently in the wet and can also be rolled up for some welcome through-breeze on the hot days.
+For a dome-style tent, the Wawona provides excellent height at the peak, with its pole configuration keeping the walls steep but really sturdy in windy conditions.
+The North Face have clearly drawn inspiration from their high-end expedition tents by adding loads of lightweight hooks, ties and storage pockets in the sleeping area, as well as well placed storm vents for good ventilation.
+The 68D polyester coated fly of this single-wall tent performs excellently in the wet.
+Plus, the two large mesh windows and two doors keep air flowing nicely through the tent on those sweltering summer days.

-Verdict: a sturdy, lightweight and versatile family camping tent that is as suited to basecamp in the backcountry as it is to the campground.
+Verdict: A sturdy, spacious and versatile family camping tent for warm summer conditions.
+It is as suited to basecamp in the backcountry as it is to the family car camping at the campground.

 In property terms, the REI Kingdom 8 provides the ideal mix of ready to go spacious luxury with excellent potential for expansion as the family grows.
 The 122 of waterproof polyester covered living space includes a large mesh windowed vestibule, front porch, and a sleeping area with back door that can be divided into two – a two bed airy condo that is ideal for a family of four.
 And if that’s not quite enough space then you can always add a ‘garage’ extension onto the front porch for extra dining or storage space.
 Or turn it into a guest bedroom if you like!